Here’s a wakeup call…

 As far as no fee cash back credit cards go, this card is a rocket.

-Some premium high-fee cash back credit cards struggle to offer a flat 1.5% cash back return with no caps or limits, yet the Fido Mastercard just comes right out and does it.
+Some premium high-fee cash back credit cards struggle to offer a flat 1.25% cash back return with no caps or limits, yet the Rogers Platinum Mastercard just comes right out and does it.
 Wham!

-Then, add on to that, you get a massive 2.5% boost in rewards (4% total) when making purchases in foreign currency.
+On top of that, cardholders get a 1.75% boost in rewards (3% total) when making purchases in a foreign currency.
 That’s almost as good as having the 2.5% fee waived … except if you want to return something.
-Then you’re out of luck, you’ll lose your 4% rewards and be slammed with the 2.5% fee both ways.
+Then you’re out of luck, you’ll lose your 3% rewards and be slammed with the 2.5% fee both ways.

 The big catch?